Adele Astaire: Early life and vaudeville (1896–1917)

 Adele Marie Austerlitz was born on September 10, 1896, in Omaha, Nebraska.
 Her parents were Johanna "Ann" Geilus, an American-born Lutheran of German descent, and Frederic "Fritz" Austerlitz, an Austrian-born Roman Catholic of Jewish descent.
 Adele's younger brother, Fred Austerlitz, was born three years after her.

+Adele's birth year is cited incorrectly in some sources.
+Adele's mother became pregnant shortly before turning 16 years old, and married in 1894 with her father's consent.
+That pregnancy did not come to term, and the couple later told people they had married in 1896 in order to avoid a perception of impropriety.
+The fictional marriage year created a second perception of impropriety when Adele was born in 1896, so the family later changed references to Adele's birthdate to 1897 or 1898.
+The altered timelines create confusion over the age gap between Adele and her brother Fred, with various sources giving the difference as anywhere from half a year to three years.

 After Adele showed an early propensity for dance, she was enrolled in a local dance school.
 She soon stood out for her natural ability as a dancer, and began making appearances at local recitals and parties.
 Her parents decided to enroll Fred as well — a somewhat frail child in his earliest years — with the intention of having him build strength through dance training, and he, too, showed the beginnings of aptitude.
 When Adele was eight and Fred was five, a teacher suggested that the two children might have a stage career if they received proper training.
 This prompted the family to move from Omaha to New York, though the father returned to Omaha to work.
 Adele, Fred and their mother lived in a boarding house, and the children began attending the Alviene Master School of the Theatre and Academy of Cultural Arts.
 Adele and Fred adopted the more American-sounding surname Astaire after trying several variations on the original Austerlitz, and their mother Ann also adopted the new surname.